-- 1. Submission of a complete application, two reference letters/forms, a signed honor code, and a CPL form - 2.
+- 1. Submission of a complete application, two professional recommendations, a signed honor code, and a CPL form - 2.
 Official undergraduate and graduate (if applicable) transcripts - 3.
 Submission of a copy of a valid NC teaching license - 4.
 A \$30 application fee (waived for Salem alumnae)